open-contracting/data-registry/docs/admin/sysadmin.rst

 Exporter
   The worker will delete all the files in the job directory within the ``EXPORTER_DIR`` :ref:`directory<env-exporter-flattener>`.

-  :ref:`Publish a message<publish-message>` from the :ref:`Django shell<django-shell>`, using the compiled collection in Kingfisher Process:
+  Publish a message from the :ref:`Django shell<django-shell>`, using the compiled collection in Kingfisher Process:

   .. code-block:: bash